What is alcohol-induced cardiomyopathy?

 How can I prevent this condition or reduce my risk?

-The only way to completely prevent alcoholic cardiomyopathy is not to drink alcohol at all.
+The only way to completely prevent alcohol-induced cardiomyopathy is not to drink alcohol at all.

 Outlook / Prognosis